 What is a CT Scan?

-Sri Kota Specialist Medical Centre is a private hospital dedicated to providing quality healthcare services at affordable rates.
+Sri Kota Specialist Medical Centre is a private hospital in Klang dedicated to providing quality healthcare services at affordable rates.
 Getting a CT scan is now easier with us.
-Our dedicated team of radiographers and Consultant Radiologists are experienced in making sure that the entire procedure is safe, fast and efficient.
-Contact our Radiology Department if you wish to know more about our CT scan services.
+Our dedicated team of radiologists is experienced in making sure that the entire procedure is safe, fast and efficient.
+Call us now or if you wish to know more about our CT scan services.